What are the Articles of Incorporation?

 The Incorporators Ltd. has a simple online ordering process to retrieve a copy of your Articles of Incorporation for you.
 You can order a certified copy here or a plain copy here.
 Your financial institution (or whoever is requesting a copy) will determine whether a plain or certified copy is required.
 If your Articles of Incorporation is more than one page, additional fees may apply.

-Turnaround time for a copy of the Articles of Incorporation is same day, generally within an hour, during normal business hours (M-F; 9:00am to 5:00pm EST).
+Turnaround time for a copy of the Articles of Incorporation is same day, generally within two hours, during normal business hours (M-F; 9:00am to 5:00pm EST).
 If ordered after hours, the document will be delivered the next morning.
 If you have any questions about ordering a copy of your Articles of Incorporation, please call us at 800-223-3928 or contact us here.

 DISCLAIMER: The Incorporators LTD. is a business formation service company only.